kekse1/count.php/README.md

 ### More privacy
-And if privacy is one of your concerns, the IPs (in their own files with their timestamps) can also be hashed, so noone can see them.
+And if privacy is one of your concerns, the IPs (in their own files with their timestamps) can also be hashed, so noone can see them (including yourself, or the webmaster(s), .. even with access to the file system).

 ### Cleaning
 If configured, out-dated ip/timestamp files will be deleted (this and more is also possible in